gatsbyjs/gatsby-ja/docs/docs/adding-search-with-js-search.md

 After the process is complete, some additional packages are needed.

-Change directories to the `js-search-example` folder and issue the following command:
+Change directories to the `js-search-example` folder and Issue the following command:

 ```shell
 npm install --save js-search axios